Buying real estate in Florence?

 Which neighborhoods have the fastest-rising apartment prices in Florence in 2026?

-investing in real estate in Florence
+real estate market Florence

 What extra costs will I pay on top of the apartment price in Florence in 2026?